Home Business - Start an Ironing service at HOME

 The larger water capacity of a separate steam generator also means that you won't have to keep stopping to refill the iron - what is a minor inconvenience when you're doing a few 'T' shirts for yourself can be a real pain when you are running your own ironing service and you've got six bin bags full of shirts to iron by tonight!

-You could also look at delivering and collecting dry cleaning etc as part of the service and you could offer repairs, alterations and tailoring (see below).
-You should be a non-smoking home.
+You could also look at delivering and collecting clothes as part of the service and you could offer repairs, alterations and tailoring (see below).
+Maybe you could offer other extras such as dry cleaning etc. You should be a non-smoking home.

 Accessories such as wire hangers and garment cover polythene bags to protect the newly-ironed items are a must if you want your home-ironing business to look professional.
 These are easily and cheaply available from on-line wholesalers and via eBay.